RedHatQE/polarizer/README.md

 ## Why a new version?

 While polarize got the job done, it was just too complex and wieldy.
 Also, it was very tightly married to the java platform which has hindered its adoption.
+When the Message Bus was changed to use the new Unified Message Bus, this also added some difficulties due to it requiring TLS certificates and that there was not a plugin to listen for the TestCase imports response messages.
 So I looked at several things to see what I could do to make things easier:

 - polarizer will run as a web service instead of as a standalone project running at compile time
   - Currently targeting REST, but also looking at websockets and GraphQL
+  - Allows non-Java teams to be able to use it
 - Simple API
   - Create Mapping: given a jar file and a mapping file, return a new mapping file
   - TestCase Import: given a TestCase XML file and map file, make request to Polarion returning a new mapping file